-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e) Have soils incapable of adequately supporting the use of septic tanks of alternative waste water disposal sys where sewers are not available for the disposal of waste water? tems
+e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?

-Mission Springs Water District (MSWD) currently provides sewer service to the north in Two Bunch Palms Drive.
-The Project will utilize a system of septic tanks and leech lines to dispose of wastewater until sewer infrastructure is available.
+Mission Springs Water District (MSWD) currently provides sewer service to the north in Two Bunch Palms Trail.
+The Project will utilize a system of septic tanks and leech lines to dispose of wastewater until sewer infrastructure is available in Palomar Lane.
 Project design will undergo City review; the Project will be required to meet the Regional Water Quality Control Board (RWQCB) standards and to comply with MSWD, and Riverside County Environmental Health.
 Design for all disposal systems shall comply with industry regulations.
 Less than significant impacts are anticipated.